stelong/hello-world/README.md

 # hello-world

-My first "Hello, World!" for getting started in Python language.
+My first script for getting started with Python.